sttp-book/sttp-book/chapters/intelligent-testing/static-testing.md

 ## Performance of static analysis

- Typically, static analysis produces _Sound_ results, i.e. zero false negatives.
+ Typically, static analysis produces _sound_ results, i.e. zero false negatives.
 This is because the tools have access to the whole codebase, and they can track all the possible execution paths a program might take.
 So, if there are _any_ vulnerabilities, the tool should be able to find them.
 However, this comes at the cost of _Completeness_.
 Because it tracks all possible execution paths without seeing how the application behaves in action, some of the results might never be reached in an actual execution scenario, resulting in false positives.

  >Note that static analysis _can produce unsound results_ if a piece of code is added at runtime, because then the analysis will not be done on the new code-piece.
 This is one reason why the signatures that static analysis uses to detect bugs need to be kept up-to-date as the codebase evolves.
 However, this strategy will still not work for dynamically induced bugs.